Alliosis/Processes/README.md

 ## Introduction

-Welcome to the UI/UX workflow for the Synera project.
+Welcome to the UI/UX workflow for the project.
 This document outlines the steps and processes we follow to ensure a user-centered design approach.
 Our goal is to create an intuitive and engaging user experience through iterative design and continuous feedback.

 ## Goals and Objectives